Zentraler Omnibusbahnhof Berlin

 The Zentraler Omnibusbahnhof Berlin (short: ZOB Berlin) is a central bus station located at the Funkturm Berlin in the Berlin district Westend of the Charlottenburg-Wilmersdorf district.
 It was initiated by Gustav Severin (founder of the Association of Berlin Bus and Coach Operators) and went into operation in May 1966.
 It replaced the bus station on the Stuttgarter Platz since 1951 for bus traffic to West Germany.

 The bus station is used exclusively for long-distance bus travel.
 A total of 35 bus and coach companies are available for regular and occasional services.
 The ZOB Berlin is an important point of domestic and international long-distance bus transport.
+It is open 24/7/365.